mohitjain/mohitjain/_posts/2013-01-26-quick-way-to-setup-memcached-in-ruby-on-rails-application.md

 sudo /etc/init.d/memcached restart
 {% endhighlight %}

 You can optionally install the ‘kgio’ gem to give Dalli a 20-30% performance boost.
-Now all the action caching and page caching will be memcached ;)
+Now all the action caching and page caching will be Memcached ;)